DevilToasty/CSE360HW3/README.md

 Additional files for user roles: AdminSetupPage.java, StudentHomePage.java, InstructorHomePage.java, ReviewerHomePage.java, StaffHomePage.java.

 2. Screencasts
-Location: Screencasts_Scrum_Meetings/ in the main branch
+____ (ZOOM LINK TO BE ADDED)a

-Description: Contains video recordings demonstrating the functional requirements, architecture design, and team standup meetings.
+Description: Contains video recordings demonstrating the functional requirements, architecture design.

 3. Database Info
-   If the data is not reset the info would stay the same but if the data is not reset the data will be like
+   If the data is not reset the info would stay the same but if the data is not reset the data will be:

    Admin
    Username: group43